phptgcalls/LiveProto/docs/en/handlers.md

 You will receive this event when someone shares a story on their channel / account / group profile

+### Precheckout

+This object contains information about an incoming pre-checkout query

 ---

 ## Subscribe for updates